 Curious about possible careers in data science?
 Want to know what kinds of options are out there, or how best to prepare?
 Or, whether graduate school might be an interesting path for you?

-We are pleased to announce we will soon launch new resources and events for undergraduate majors and minors in data science looking for further information regarding career and internship support in data science, including:
+We are pleased to announce we will soon share information about new resources for data science majors and minors looking for further information regarding career and internship support in data science!

 Below you will find a list of frequently asked questions divided into categories.